 She started this blog, at the same time as a supplement to her writing at Family Tree Firsts.
 It has quickly become a place for Shannon to post her research, hard sought for finds, thoughts, opinions, and a myriad of other things that she found interesting.
 She has always had a love of teaching and education which makes a personal blog the perfect outlet for her.
 TNT Family History can be found on Facebook and Twitter @tntfamhist.

-As a relatively new genealogist Shannon is still looking for her niche.
 She enjoys studying and researching a large number of topics, but is passionate about only a handful.
-In the near future, Shannon is planning on becoming certified in the genealogy field.
-She can’t wait to take her research to new heights, and into deep dark dusty places, which currently, she can only dream about.
+In the future, Shannon is planning on becoming certified in the genealogy field.
+She can’t wait to take her research to new heights, and into deep dark dusty places, which currently, she only dreams about.

 Check out the Welcome post for this blog to get started!